dfcastellanos/MEPLS/doc/main.md

 New models can be implemented following the tutorial and the MEPLS documentation.
 However, sometimes a model might require a use of MEPLS more advanced than illustrated in the tutorial.
-In this case, the [gallery](@ref Gallery) of models shows more advanced examples of models built for very specific purposes.
+In this case, the [gallery](@ref Gallery) of models shows advanced examples built for specific purposes.